Accessibility Statement

 Preparation of this Accessibility Statement

 We use a mixture of simple manual checks and automated tests to find only the most common barriers to users with accessibility needs.
-The most viewed pages were tested using automated testing tools by our website team.
+A representative sample of pages were tested using automated tools and our website team.
 A further audit of the website was carried out to the WCAG 2.2 AA standard.
 The automated tests were completed using the latest version of Axe.

 Feedback and Contact Information